-- a) To provide an attractive and sustainable residential community. - b) To ensure development contributes to cohesive streetscape and desirable pedestrian environments. - c) To provide safe and secure environments for pedestrians and cyclists. - d) To promote casual social interaction among neighbours. - e) To encourage an active and healthy and active lifestyle. - f) To ensure street layouts provide well distributed public open spaces that contribute to the legibility and character of the development. - g) To promote landscape treatments that is appropriate to the character and constraints of each locality. - h) To contribute to the reduction of urban heat island effect as per Section C14 Urban Heat Management of this DCP and aim for a continuous canopy cover to reduce urban heat and improve connectivity across the site.
+- a) To provide an attractive and sustainable residential community. - b) To ensure development contributes to cohesive streetscape and desirable pedestrian environments. - c) To provide safe and secure environments for pedestrians and cyclists. - d) To promote casual social interaction among neighbours. - e) To encourage an active and healthy and active lifestyle. - f) To ensure street layouts provide well distributed public open spaces that contribute to the legibility and character of the development. - g) To promote landscape treatments that is appropriate to the character and constraints of each locality. - h) To contribute to the reduction of urban heat island effect as per Council's Urban Heat DCP.

 - a) The release area landscape includes streets lined with tall tree species. - b) Landscaping is provided to create a character that is distinct to each street category and as relevant to interface with surrounding street network and public domain. - c) Streets are designed to establish or enhance the unique character of the area by responding to its topography, desirable views or local features - d) The carriageway is visually contained to promote steady, predictable traffic speeds by: - i.
 Clearly defining the boundary between pedestrian and vehicle zones. - ii.
 Providing on-street parking. - iii.
-Planting street trees at regular spacing within the carriageway and/or verge. - e) Boundaries between street verges and private front yards are clearly defined and houses are designed to encourage passive surveillance. - f) Landscaping helps define boundaries, create continuity and provide shade. - g) Water sensitive urban design elements are integrated into street verges.
+Planting street trees at regular spacing within the carriageway and/or verge. - e) Boundaries between street verges and private front yards are clearly defined and houses are designed to encourage passive surveillance. - f) Landscaping helps define boundaries, create continuity and provide shade.

-- h) On-street parking is provided at a rate appropriate to the anticipated demand while ensuring the landscape character and street function is not compromised. - i) Design details such as footpath and driveway cross-overs are uniformly applied to make the street character more consistent. - j) Street signage is designed to be complementary to the overall streetscape design and character and signage clutter is avoided.
+- g) Water sensitive urban design elements are integrated into street verges,. - h) On-street parking is provided at a rate appropriate to the anticipated demand while ensuring the landscape character and street function is not compromised. - i) Design details such as footpath and driveway cross-overs are uniformly applied to make the street character more consistent. - j) Street signage is designed to be complementary to the overall streetscape design and character and signage clutter is avoided.

-- a) Street trees are provided at a rate of one tree for every 10m of site frontage. - b) Street trees are provided at minimum size of 75 litres and fitted with tree guards. - c) Species selection is appropriate to the character and constraints of the locality.
+- a) Street trees are provided at a rate of one tree for every 10m of site frontage. - b) Street trees are provided at minimum size of 75 litres and fitted with tree guards. - c) Species selection is appropriate to the character and constraints of the locality. - d) The delivery of tree canopy within open space areas, street planting and the public and private domain is align with the tree canopy targets provided in the Public Domain and Open Space Strategy.
+[This section of the DCP to be refined with more detailed development controls]